I-70 Motorsports Park: Races

 The major asphalt event held at the track was the World Cup.
 This event first featured the All-Pro series, but in later years it featured the ASA Late Model Series (formerly known as ARTGO and NASCAR Midwest Series) North vs. South Showdown.

-The track hosted NASCAR Craftsman Truck Series races from 1995 to 1999.
+The track hosted the O'Reilly Auto Parts 200 from 1995 to 1999.

 The NASCAR Midwest Series (also formerly known as ARTGO) ran 3 races under the NASCAR banner from 1999 to 2001.
 The track also hosted 7 NASCAR Southeast Series events between 1991 and 1998.

 The ARCA Racing Series had raced one race in I-70 Speedway in 1994 and was won by Randy Churchill.
 The ASA National Tour had a 300-lap race in the facility from 1998 until 2003.
 All the six winners of ASA National Tour races drove in NASCAR: Adam Petty, Mike Miller, Tim Sauter, Johnny Sauter, Joey Clanton and Mike Garvey.